A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 If you've recently experienced a surge in traffic but haven't seen a corresponding increase in conversions, it's time for a CRO audit.

 High traffic with low conversions indicates that something is preventing visitors from completing the desired actions on your site.
-An audit can help find and resolve these issues.
+An audit can help identify and resolve these issues.

 Periodic Checkups

-Just like regular health checkups, periodic CRO audits are a proactive way to keep your site in shape.
-By conducting audits every six months, you will be able to find issues before they become more significant problems.
-This proactive approach ensures your site remains optimized for conversions over time, giving you peace of mind about its ongoing performance.
+Like regular health checkups, periodic CRO audits help keep your site in shape.
+Conducting audits approximately every six months can catch minor issues before they become significant problems.
+This proactive approach ensures your site remains optimized for conversions over time.

 Before Launching a Campaign